yashoss/painting_car/README.md

 ### Additions:

 * We will add one more sensor to the back of the car that measures distance from the edge.
-* We will also have a sensor to measure the speed of the car.
+* We will also have a sensor to measure the speed of the car (an encoder).

 ### Driving and turning mechanism: